torvalds/linux/Documentation/networking/representors.rst

 network connectivity of each function.
 The resulting designs are variously called SmartNICs or DPUs.

-Network function representors bring the standard Linux networking stack to virtual switches and IOV devices.
-Just as each physical port of a Linux- controlled switch has a separate netdev, so does each virtual port of a virtual switch.
+Network function representors bring the standard GNU/Linux networking stack to virtual switches and IOV devices.
+Just as each physical port of a GNU/Linux- controlled switch has a separate netdev, so does each virtual port of a virtual switch.
 When the system boots, and before any offload is configured, all packets from the virtual functions appear in the networking stack of the PF via the representors.
 The PF can thus always communicate freely with the virtual functions.
-The PF can configure standard Linux forwarding between representors, the uplink or any other netdev (routing, bridging, TC classifiers).
+The PF can configure standard GNU/Linux forwarding between representors, the uplink or any other netdev (routing, bridging, TC classifiers).

 Thus, a representor is both a control plane object (representing the function in